acristofari/asa-bcp/README.txt

 How to use ASA-BCP
 ==========================================================================

-ASA-BCP is an open source solver for bound-constrained optimization problems of the following form:

-                                 min f(x)
-                           s.t. l <= x <= u

-with f(x) twice continuously differentiable.

 This directory should contain the files 'COPYING.txt' and 'README.txt', plus the following subdirectories:

 - 'c++', with a C++ implementation of ASA-BCP;
 - 'fortran', with a Fortran implementation of ASA-BCP and an interface to CUTEst;
-- 'matlab', with a Matlab implementation of ASA-BCP (a first alternative for using ASA-BCP via Matlab);
+- 'matlab', with a Matlab implementation of ASA-BCP (a first way to run ASA-BCP via Matlab);
-- 'matlab_mex', with a Matlab interface to the C++ implementation of ASA-BCP (a second alternative for using ASA-BCP via Matlab).
+- 'matlab_mex', with a Matlab interface to the C++ implementation of ASA-BCP (a second way to run ASA-BCP via Matlab).

 Each of these subdirectories contains a file 'README.txt' where it is explained how to use the program.